Course Outline

 • Different Levels of Requirements Granularity

-• Identification, Documentation, and Communication of Functional Requirements
+• Identifying, Documenting, and Communicating Functional Requirements

 • Working with User Stories